MSU-Libraries/kube-doc/README.md

 * **ReplicaSet** - Ensures a certain number of pods are running at once.
 Generally, it is recommended to use _Deployment_ instead of _ReplicaSets_.
 * **Deployment** - A means of handling _ReplicaSets_ which include the ability to do rolling updates.
 A deployment is version aware of the pods, and can scale newer pods up to replace older pods.
 * **Service** - Defines a way of exposing an application to the network.
+* **Ingress** - TODO
+* **IngressController** - TODO
-* **DaemonSet** -
+* **DaemonSet** - Ensures a single pod is running on each node in the cluster.
+* **Probe** - TODO
+* **Job** - TODO
-* **Jobs** -
+* **CronJob** - TODO
-* **ConfigMap** -
+* **ConfigMap** - TODO
-* **Secret** -
+* **Secret** - TODO
+* **Volume** - TODO
-* **StatefulSet** -
+* **StatefulSet** - TODO

 ## Basics of Kubernetes

-At the heart of Kubernetes,
-TODO deploy pods, which are groups of containers, into a cluster.
-Cluster is a group of nodes, some of which run extra services to maintain/manage the cluster (Control plane)
+At its heart, Kubernetes schedules containers to run and keeps them running according to a given set of specifications.
+These containers are run on nodes that exist in the Kubernetes cluster, which can be small or quite large.

-A typical kubernetes task is to "apply" a specification.
-Basically, a Yaml file defining something, like a service.
-The Yaml specification can be applied (telling K8s to "make it happen), edited in place if it already exists (same effect as apply), or deleted ("make it go away").
+A typical kubernetes task is to "apply" a specification (or spec).
+Basically, a spec is a Yaml file defining something, like a service.
+The Yaml specification can be applied (telling K8s to "make it happen"), edited in place if it already exists (same effect as apply), or deleted ("make it go away").

+Kubernetes typically operates in a _declarative_ manner.
+Rather than specify the steps needed to get to an end state, you declare what you want the end state to be.
+It is then up to Kubernetes to decide what steps are needed.

+The alternative is to be _imperative_.
+While Kubernetes supports some imperative actions, it is recommended to be declarative whenever possible.

+For example, Kubernetes can `apply` on a given specification (declarative).
+This means Kubernetes will work to make that specification happen.
+If that specification was previously made to happen, Kubernetes will verify that is the case.
+The `apply` succeeds.

+However, Kubernetes can also `create` a given specification (imperative).
+This tells Kubernetes to create something defined by the spec.
+If what is defined in the spec already exists, even in only in part, then the `create` will fail.
+Kubernetes cannot create something that already exists.

+Another example, once you have containers running, you will likely want to open up a port to allow connections into your containers.
+You could declaratively create a service specification file and `apply` it.
+Or you could imperatively use the `kubectl expose` command to create the service.

 ## How Kubernetes Operates

-Everything in Kubernetes is an object which is presented via an REST API interface.
+Everything in Kubernetes is an object which is presented via an REST API interface which returns JSON data responses.
+While the API uses JSON, Kubernetes configs are almost exclusively Yaml.

 We will be using CLI tools to managed our Kubernetes cluster, but these are merely making a series of API call behind the scenes.
 The same actions could be completed via `curl` commands, if you knew specifically what API calls were needed.